Let's say we're given a loop nest like:

 C2 = W*C;

-checksat(c, C2) # success
+checksat(c, C2)

 That said, we know enough to come up with solutions.
 Let's first consider options.

-One possibility is of course fixing it when laying out the operations.
-Because trisolve_ω0! and trisolve_ω1! are equivalent in order, it is of course possible to figure out how we can generate trisolve_ω0! from trisolve_ω1!'s schedule.
+'s schedule.
 An approach may be to check when we have non-zero omegas.
-If we have ω=1\omega=1, but no parents within the given loop iteration, we can move the operation to the end of the previous iteration.
-Similarly, ω=1\omega=-1 without children within an iteration could be shifted to the start of the next iteration.
+If we have ω=1, but no parents within the given loop iteration, we can move the operation to the end of the previous iteration.
+Similarly, ω=−1 without children within an iteration could be shifted to the start of the next iteration.

 The first approach is reasonable, and can be done in conjunction with the second approach.
-However, I am taking the second approach first, because intuitively, we would like solving for Δω=0\Delta\omega=0 in the LP step to also mean solving for having values associated with the same address loaded at the same time, potentially allowing us to reduce the number of load and store operations needed, or at least increase locality.
+However, I am taking the second approach first, because intuitively, we would like solving for Δω=0 in the LP step to also mean solving for having values associated with the same address loaded at the same time, potentially allowing us to reduce the number of load and store operations needed, or at least increase locality.

 Exploring the second option in more depth, the question is, at what point do we apply the adjustment, and where?
 I think we should leave the array indices, loop nest objects, and even dependence polyhedra unchanged.
 Instead, we can update the constraint systems to reflect applying a shift.

 This is an easily invertible linear transform that can be applied to both sides of the simplices when we use them to check the direction of each dependency (we glossed over this earlier in the blog post, but the basic approach: construct mirroring simplices assuming opposite directions, and then check which is violated [we currently don't support dependencies that switch direction, which is another TODO in the future; one can break the iteration space into regions corresponding to each direction]).
-We can solve this transformed problem (which can be fast - λ12=1\boldsymbol{\lambda}_12=1, as discussed before), and then easily recover the solution in the original space
+We can solve this transformed problem (which can be fast - λ12=1, as discussed before), and then easily recover the solution in the original space

-julia> checksat(c, C2) # feasible, as before
+julia> checksat(c, C2)

 julia> csol = Int.((W.//1)\c)